CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 #### Stage from the Local Filesystem

-For specific steps on how to log into cumulusnetworks.com and download the NetQ files, refer to [Download the bootstrap and NetQ installation tarballs]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}) in the NetQ documentation.
+For specific steps on how to log into the NVIDIA support site and download the NetQ files, refer to [Download the bootstrap and NetQ installation tarballs]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}) in the NetQ documentation.
 Use SCP to copy the files onto the Linux-based simulation host securely.

 The following procedure shows you how to copy the installation tarball files to the `/mnt/installables` directory (any directory that has sufficient read permissions is suitable for staging these files).
 Repeat the following steps for each file:

-1. Download these two required installation files from cumulusnetworks.com:
+1. Download these two required installation files from NVIDIA:
     - Bootstrap
     - Appliance (Cloud)
 2. Move or copy the files onto the simulation host.
 SCP is most commonly used to push files onto the Linux-based simulation host.